Frequently Asked Questions

 A: Yes, we can, although the costs make this prohibitive in many cases, only really balancing out if we can assemble 3 people in the same place at the same time.

-A: Essentially, the courses are modular so that candidates can attend 2 or 3 days of training, reach a suitable point and be assessed at a level and then go away to put their learning into practice, to consolidate it and apply it outside of the sterile environment of the training workshop, before coming back to further training, later.
+Essentially, the courses follow the modular structure so that candidates are encouraged to attend 2 or 3 days of training, reach a suitable point and be assessed at a level and then go away to put their learning into practice, to consolidate it and apply it outside of the sterile environment of the training workshop, before coming back to further training, later.

 Q: Can I do one set of modules at one Velotech Training Workshop (VTW), then another at a different VTW?